Salem State University

-Salem State University (Salem State or SSU) is a public university in Salem, Massachusetts.
+Salem State University (Salem State or SSU) is a public university in Salem, Massachusetts, United States.
 Established in 1854, it is the oldest and largest institute of higher education on the North Shore and is part of the state university system in Massachusetts.

 The university offers a wide range of bachelor's and master's degrees as well as post-master's certificates in more than 40 academic disciplines.
-It's the only member of the Massachusetts public higher education system with a graduate program in social work.
+It is the only member of the Massachusetts public higher education system with a graduate program in social work.
 As of Fall 2020, Salem State enrolled 5,716 undergraduate and 1,526 graduate, full- and part-time students, from 37 states and 48 foreign countries.

 History

 Foundation and early years

 Salem State University was founded in 1854 as the Salem Normal School under the guidance of Horace Mann in his efforts to bring accessible teaching education around the country.
 The Salem Normal School was the fourth normal school to open in Massachusetts, and only the tenth to open in the United States.
 The City of Salem endowed the school with its original location at 1 Broad Street.
-Initially, the school was a 2-year, post-secondary educational institution reserved for women.
+Initially, the school was a two-year, post-secondary educational institution reserved for women.

 Early alumnae helped bring community service and education to others around the country such as Charlotte Forten, a graduate of the class of 1856, who was the first African-American school teacher to journey south and teach freed slaves.
 Other graduates would teach elementary and high schools as far as Africa, Asia and the Middle East.
 As the demand for teachers increased nationwide, the Salem Normal School prospered.
 The original building had to be renovated in 1871 to meet the growing enrollment.